About Ray Jefferson

 While serving as a Special Forces (Green Beret) A-team leader, Ray lost all five fingers on his left hand while attempting to protect his teammates from a hand grenade detonating prematurely.
 After recuperating, he earned a MPA in Strategic Management at Harvard’s Kennedy School of Government, graduating with distinction as a Littauer Fellow.
 He also earned an MBA from Harvard Business School and was recognized with the Dean’s Award for exceptional leadership and service.
 Upon graduation, he was selected as a White House Fellow and worked as a Special Assistant to the U.S. Secretary of Commerce.
 Ray then served as a Fulbright Fellow in Singapore, where he studied leadership within Asian contexts.
 Afterward, he served as the Deputy Director for the State of Hawaii’s Department of Business, Economic Development and Tourism (DBEDT), where he co-led the organizational transformation for a department of over 230 team members with an operating budget of $182 million.

-Today, Ray is a member of the Asia Society, Fulbright Association, NAACP, Special Forces Association, and Young Presidents’ Organization (YPO).
-Ray was born and raised in Guilderland, New York.
-He now divides his time between Singapore and the US, and considers home to be Honolulu, Hawaii.
+Today, Ray is a member of the Asia Society, Council on Foreign Relations (life member), Fulbright Association, NAACP, Special Forces Association, and Young Presidents’ Organization (YPO).
+Born and raised in Guilderland, New York, he divides his time between Singapore and the U.S., and considers home to be Honolulu, Hawaii.